Sunday, May 23, 2021

 B.

-(Listings in section B are in order of relevance to the category.)
+(Listings in this section are in order of relevance to the category.)

 Henry Fonda as Juror #8 in 12 Angry Men (1957)